queen-raae/prune-your-follows/README.md

 After almost 15 years on Twitter I hit the 5000 follows limit, and found it hard to figure out what accounts to unfollow...

-Enter [Prune your follows](https://prune.raae.tech/?utm_source=readme&utm_campaign=prune-your-follows), it lets you filter accounts by:
+Enter Prune your follows, it lets you filter accounts by:

 - Inactive
 - Overactive
 - Unpopular
 - Overpopular

+and fuzzy search:

+- username
+- name
+- description
+- location

+Still a work in progress, will soon be launched at pruneyourfollows.com.

 Powered by [Xata](https://xata.io/?utm_source=readme&utm_campaign=prune-your-follow) - The serverless, branchable, scalable, consistent, highly available, and searchable database service focused on the developer experience.

 &nbsp;